Tony Zucco: Batman: Dark Victory

 In Batman: Dark Victory, Zucco is a low-level thug working for Sal Maroni and a member of Carmine Falcone's criminal empire.
 He and minor family head Edward Skeevers are put in charge of drug smuggling.
 Zucco attempts to take over Haly's Circus to use its trucks for his smuggling activities, kills Dick Grayson's parents as a demonstration of power, and disappears.
 He is later found by Batman and Dick Grayson and has a fatal heart attack, confessing to his crimes before dying.

-In Blackest Night, Zucco is revived as a Black Lantern before Robin and Red Robin force him to retreat.
+In Blackest Night, Zucco is revived as a Black Lantern and attacks Robin and Red Robin until they force him to retreat.

 The Black Mirror

 In The Black Mirror, it is revealed that Zucco has a daughter named Sonia, who is the head of the GGM Bank under the alias of Sonia Branch.
 Dick Grayson, who has become Batman, hopes that Sonia is not as corrupt as her father.
 However, he is disappointed when he realizes that Sonia manipulated him into subduing rivals who wish to take over her bank.
 Due to a lack of evidence, Sonia remains beyond the reach of the law.